Indigenous Cultural Heritage is living heritage.

 A Sense of Place

 ‘A Sense of Place: Reconnecting the Land through Indigenous Cultural Heritage’ offers grants to B.C.
 First Nations communities and Indigenous organizations.
 The goal of this program is to foster greater understanding of the connection and safeguarding practices between the land, environment and Indigenous cultural heritage, including Indigenous languages.
-This is a one-time grant program that was initiated in 2019 and will be completed in 2021.

 Tools and Resources to Help You Get Started